-Ummmmmm…This is The Organic Kitchen’s Chocolate Chip Oatmeal Meal Pecan Cookie.
-The dark chocolate, slight hint of cinnamon and orange zest glaze bring a tantalizing twist to a traditional cookie dessert!
-Warm, chewy, chocolate goodness that is especially perfect for fall, but can be enjoyed all year round!
+Ummmmmm…These are The Organic Kitchen’s Chocolate Chip Oatmeal Pecan Cookies with Orange Zest Glaze.
+The dark chocolate, slight hint of cinnamon and orange zest glaze bring a tantalizing twist to a traditional cookie dessert.
+Warm, chewy, chocolate goodness that is especially perfect for fall, but can be enjoyed all year round.

 (This post contains affiliate links.
 I may make a commission from sales but your price remains the same.)